 Talk to people, not experts – unless that’s your intended audience.
 Also, see point 2.i) above about being concise and short.

-4. Users search in a haphazard fashion.
+Good Website Design 4: Users search in a haphazard fashion.

 Typically, users don’t finish going through a site before they find something and decide to further their search on it, either by clicking onto a link or opening a new search entirely on a keyword they find.
 This means that a large majority of users aren’t going to go through the content in its entirety.
 It is therefore that you take time to